 2. Your reading and your blogging are separate entities.

 Now, listen.
 When you choose to put your opinions out there for public consumption, you aren’t just opening yourself up to criticism — you are also taking on the responsibility of becoming someone of influence.
-While you can argue that you don’t have enough followers to be considered as an ‘influencer’, you are (at the very least!) an opinion leader to the people subscribed to your content.
+While you can argue that you don’t have enough followers to claim ‘influencer’ status, you are (at the very least!) an opinion leader to the people subscribed to your content.

 Although opinion leadership is derived from the outdated two-step flow of communication model (which was first proposed in the 1940s), it can still offer some insight into social influence, even within online spaces.
 Opinion leaders are active media users and consumers who contextualize media content.
 They pass along their interpretations to the people within their social networks, thereby shaping these people’s opinions to some considerable extent.